Nikki Haley will suspend her campaign and leave Donald Trump as the last major Republican candidate

 In November, Haley — an accountant who had consistently touted her lean campaign — won the backing of the political arm of the powerful Koch network.
 AFP Action blasted early-state voters with mailers and door-knockers, committing its nationwide coalition of activists and virtually unlimited funds to helping Haley defeat Trump.

-With Trump refusing to participate in primary debates, Haley went head-to-head with DeSantis in a single debate, displaying a combative style that seemed to sit poorly with even those committed to support her in the Iowa caucuses.
+With Trump refusing to participate in primary debates, Haley went head-to-head with DeSantis in one debate, displaying a combative style that seemed to sit poorly with even those committed to support her in the Iowa caucuses.
 She would finish third.

 Haley’s name emerged as a possible running mate for Trump, with the former president reportedly asking allies what they thought of adding her to his possible ticket.
 As Haley appeared to gain ground, some of Trump’s backers worked to tamp down the notion.